cvickery/html_footnotes/README.md

 # HTML Footnote Manager

-Manage links from footnote references to footnote definitions, and back, in HTML documents.
+This is an extension for the MacOS [Nova editor](https://nova.app) to manage links from footnote references to footnote definitions, and back, in HTML documents.

 ## Usage
 - Position the cursor where you want to insert a footnote, and type the keyboard shortcut for the extension (default: `ctrl-f`).